Inferring the rate of technosignatures from 60 yr of nondetection: The model

 \section{The model}

 In what follows, we refer to an ``emitter" as any extraterrestrial source of artificial electromagnetic emissions, regardless of whether the source is an actively transmitting technological civilization, a robotic transmitter, or the byproduct of some technological activity.
-We assume that such emitters are independently and identically distributed in the Milky Way Galaxy with probability distribution function (PDF) $\rho_E(\mathbf{r})$, where $\mathbf{r}$ is the emitter position relative to the galactic center, and that they generate technosignals independently of each other and at a constant rate per unit volume $\Gamma\rho(\mathbf{r})$, where $\Gamma$ is the emission birth rate in the entire Galaxy.
-Concerning the emissions, we shall not specify their wavelength and intensity because here we are interested in a scenario where the Earth is in a region of space that is not covered by the emissions, hereafter referred to as the void space, regardless of their electromagnetic characteristics.
+We assume that such emitters are independently and identically distributed in the Milky Way Galaxy with probability distribution function (PDF) $\rho_E(\mathbf{r})$, where $\mathbf{r}$ is the emitter position relative to the galactic center.
+Since here we are interested in a scenario where the Earth is in a region of space devoid of technoemissions, hereafter referred to as the void space, we do not specify characteristics such as wavelength, intensity, duty-cycle, etc., and only assume that the emissions are generated at a constant (i.e., time-independent) rate per unit volume $\Gamma\rho(\mathbf{r})$, where $\Gamma$ is the emission birthrate in the entire Galaxy.
+We defer the discussion about the validity of this approximation to the end of this Section.

+Let us first treat the case of isotropic technoemissions, since the case of directional, anisotropic emissions can be derived directly from the isotropic one, as shown in Sec.~\ref{sec:anis}.

-Let us first treat the case of isotropic technoemissions, like the infrared glow generated by hypothetical mega-structures such as the Dyson spheres \citep{Dyson1960}, the radio or optical emissions from beacons sweeping the entire galaxy, or leaked electromagnetic radiations produced by technological activities.
+Examples of isotropic technoemissions are the infrared glow generated by hypothetical mega-structures, such as the Dyson spheres \citep{Dyson1960}, the radio or optical emissions from beacons sweeping the entire galaxy, or leaked electromagnetic radiations produced by technological activities.
 In principle, this list could also include remotely detectable industrial pollution in the atmosphere of exoplanets \citep{Lin2014,Kopparapu2021}, although searches of this kind have not yet been carried out.

 We model the region of space filled by an isotropic emission process lasting a time interval $L$ with a spherical shell centered at $\mathbf{r}$ and having outer radius $ct$ and thickness $cL$, where $c$ is the speed of light and $t$ is the time elapsed since the beginning of the emission process \citep{Smith2009,Grimaldi2018}.
 As mentioned above, the emissions are generated at a constant rate, so at any given time the galaxy is filled with a certain number of spherical shells with uniformly distributed outer radii.
 We make the further reasonable assumption that the durations of the emission processes (or, equivalently, the thicknesses of the spherical shells) are independently and identically distributed random variables with PDFs given by $\rho_L(L)$.